 Here are just a few…

 Aminé graduated from the KBPS Broadcasting program in 2012.
 KBPS is where he learned audio content creation.
-Aminé performed his hit song "Caroline" on the Jimmy Fallon Tonight Show on NBC.
+The above picture was taken during the "Becoming Aminé" video filming in the KBPS Broadcast Center.

 Joel David Moore